vamolessa/verco/README.md

 ## Platforms

-This project uses Cargo and pure Rust stable so it should work on Windows, Mac and Linux.
+This project uses Cargo and pure Rust stable and works on latest versions of Windows, Mac and Linux.

 It depends on:
 - [crossterm](https://crates.io/crates/crossterm)